Sopron: Ancient times-13th century

 In the Iron Age a hilltop settlement with a burial ground existed in the neighbourhood of Sopron-Várhely.

 When the area that is today Western Hungary was a province of the Roman Empire, a city called Scarbantia stood here.
 The site of its forum is now the main square of Sopron.

 During the Migration Period, Scarbantia was believed to be deserted.
 When Hungarians arrived in the area, the city was in ruins.
 From the 9th to the 11th centuries, Hungarians strengthened the old Roman city walls and built a castle.
 The city was named in Hungarian after a castle steward named Suprun.

+Sopron County arose as one of the first counties of the Kingdom of Hungary.
+The county was established in the 11th century by King Stephen I of Hungary during the foundation of the Hungarian kingdom and the organization of the royal county system, with its administrative centre at Sopronvár (present-day Sopron), on the lands of the Osl clan.

 In 1153, it was mentioned as an important city.

 In 1273, King Otakar II of Bohemia occupied the castle.
 Even though he took the children of Sopron's nobility with him as hostages, the city opened its gates when the armies of King Ladislaus IV of Hungary arrived.
 Ladislaus rewarded Sopron by elevating it to the rank of free royal town.

 16th-19th centuries

 During the Ottoman occupation of Hungary, the Ottoman Turks ravaged the city in 1529, but did not occupy it.
 Many Hungarians fled from the occupied areas to Sopron, and the city's importance grew.

-While the Ottomans occupied most of Central Europe, the region north of Lake Balaton remained in the Kingdom of Hungary (1538–1867) (captaincy between Balaton and Drava).
+While the Ottomans occupied most of Central Europe, the region north of Lake Balaton remained in the Kingdom of Hungary (captaincy between Balaton and Drava).

 In 1676, Sopron was destroyed by a fire.
 The modern city was born over the next few decades, when Baroque buildings were built to replace the destroyed medieval ones.
 Sopron became the seat of the comitatus Sopron.